 For the GAWR, see the Certification Label.
-For the maximum load of the tire, see the load limit at maximum cold tire inflation pressure mentioned on the sidewall of the tire. ( $\rightarrow$ P. 485)
+For the maximum load of the tire, see the load limit at maximum cold tire inflation pressure mentioned on the sidewall of the tire. $(\rightarrow P. 457)$

-■ Low profile tires (vehicles with 17-inch tires)
+■ Low profile tires (models not equipped with 16-inch tires)

 Generally, low profile tires will wear more rapidly and tire grip performance will be reduced on snowy and/or icy roads when compared to standard tires.
-Be sure to use snow tires or tire chains on snowy and/or icy roads and drive carefully at a speed appropriate for road and weather conditions.
+Be sure to use snow tires or tire chains\ on snowy and/or icy roads and drive carefully at a speed appropriate for road and weather conditions.